-Candidates undertaking the Licentiate performance diploma have already devoted a great deal of time and energy to their musical studies.
-They have demonstrated a special level of commitment and have already made significant progress along their musical journey.
-Attempting a Licentiate examination represents a significant challenge and it is hoped that the comments that follow will help candidates and teachers to better understand the nature of this challenge.
-They incorporate feedback from members of the AMEB’s panel of federal practical examiners based upon performances presented in the 2019 cycle of examinations.
+The Licentiate performance diploma is a challenging examination that requires advanced technical ability together with mature musical understanding.
+Those who undertake it demonstrate a special level of commitment and have already made significant progress along their musical journey.
+The comments presented here are intended to assist candidates and teachers to better understand the nature of the challenges of this award and so to provide guidance for effective preparation.
+They incorporate feedback from members of AMEB’s panel of federal practical examiners, based upon performances presented in the 2021 cycle of examinations.

-The Licentiate examination is assessed as a concert performance.
-This means that, in addition to a high level of fluency and accuracy, the candidate is expected to show a strong personal engagement with the expressive element together with the ability to develop and maintain a convincing musical narrative.
+The Licentiate examination is assessed as a concert performance and the format is more like a recital than a traditional examination.
+In addition to a high level of technical fluency and facility, the candidate is expected to show a strong personal engagement with the expressive element, together with the ability to develop and maintain a convincing musical narrative.
+This needs to be underpinned by an accurate and faithful rendition of the musical score and the ability to project the distinctive style and character of each work.

-The objectives that form the basis of assessment at this level can be found in the 2020 Manual of Syllabuses and are set out for each specialisation as part of the Level 3 syllabus requirements.
+The objectives that form the basis of assessment at this level can be found in the 2022 Manual of Syllabuses and are set out for each specialisation as part of the Level 3 syllabus requirements.
 A key expectation is that candidates will demonstrate an advanced and consistent level of technical accomplishment, a mature musical understanding and the ability to feel and project the changing mood and character of the works that are performed.
 Put another way, the emphasis is upon the ability to communicate musical and expressive content without technical impediments.
-Technical accomplishment, therefore, needs to extend beyond mere accuracy and fluency (essential though they are) to support a mature level of musicianship and demonstrate a personal expressive engagement with the repertoire.
+Faithfulness to the score is an essential ingredient of a convincing performance, as the musical text provides important clues about the composer’s expressive intentions.

 What is meant by a “mature musical understanding”?